SandeepDalalCSE/Angular-8-Interview-Questions/README.md

     *  Improvements in AngularJS Migration
     *  Lazy Loading with Dynamics Imports :

+        *  Delay the loading of an object until it is required.
+        *  Features loaded only when user the user navigates to their routes for the first time.
+        *  Keeps the initial bundle size smaller; decreases load time.
         *  Standard dynamic import syntax is  used.

         *   ```typescript